 The current lot design standards in the State Planning Provisions (SPPs) are effective at delivering subdivision for single dwellings.
-However, they lack the detail required to enable different housing types, such as small lot housing, grouped dwellings, townhouses, apartments and communal residences.
+However, they lack the detail required to enable different housing types, such as small with modified grid layout, active transport links, public open space, and permeable street block dimensions. lot housing, grouped dwellings, townhouses, apartments and communal residences.
 Introducing lot size diversity would bring the SPPs in line with best practice in other Australian states and territories.